TApplencourt/quantum_package/docs/source/users_guide/users_guide.rst

 Run a Hartree-Fock calculation
 ------------------------------

-The program ref:`qp_run` is the driver program of the |qp|.
+The program :ref:`qp_run` is the driver program of the |qp|.
 To run an SCF calculation, just run

 .. code-block:: bash